navin-moorthy/navin-moorthy.github.io/content/blog/blogs-i-read-from-5th-to-13th-sept/index.md

 ---
-title: Notes on Blogs I Read From 5th Sept to
+title: Notes on Blogs I Read From 5th Sept to 13th Sept
-date: "2019-09-12"
+date: "2019-09-13"
-description: Notes taken while going through Web Development Blogs
+description: Notes taken while going through Web Development Blogs with highlights useEffect, threejs, Array methos implementations, 9 tips for better code writing and 7 tips for to boost productivity
 ---

 ## 📅 05-09-2019